Read This First

 Prompt 3: How can I apply Annie Duke’s notion of “resulting” to my dating life?

-The central claim is this: Applying Annie Duke’s concept of “resulting” to your dating life can provide valuable insights into how you evaluate experiences and make decisions in relationships.
+In plain terms: Applying Annie Duke’s concept of “resulting” to your dating life can provide valuable insights into how you evaluate experiences and make decisions in relationships.

 In dating, as in poker, not every good decision leads to a good outcome, and not every bad decision leads to a bad outcome.
 For instance, deciding to date someone because you share common interests and values is a sound decision, regardless of whether the relationship ultimately lasts.